 This parasite is not killed by chlorine and is steadily finding it’s way into urban areas with “treated” drinking water.
 Symptoms of an infestation include, diarrhoea and cramping that lasts for over a week and is most often misdiagnosed as stomach flu.

-ALSO when swimmers have parasites and they swim in places with others, the water is then contaminated with eggs from their bodies.
+ALSO when someone with parasites goes swimming, they can unwittingly be infecting other swimmers.
+As the water becomes contaminated with the hosts eggs.
 It only takes a very small amount of swallowed water to become infected.

 Usually if one family member is a host to parasites, the entire family is infected.
 There are many parasite eggs that can live without a host for weeks – for example, microscopic pinworms eggs become airborne and can travel ANYWHERE and they can live for two days outside of a host.
 These microscopic eggs are inhaled where they then hatch inside your body.

 Animals, including pets, can spread 240 diseases to humans via parasites.
 By petting, or grooming animals, you are picking up eggs that pass from them to us via hands, nose and mouth.